Sidodj/Tableau-Digital-Wellness-project/findings.md

 * This scatter plot shows the relationship between a user's weekly hours of physical activity and their reported stress level, revealing if a trend exists.

-* **Key Finding:** The analysis confirmed a strong, clear negative correlation between physical activity and stress.
+* **Key Finding:** The analysis confirmed a clear negative correlation between physical activity and stress.
 The more hours of physical activity per week, the lower the average stress level.

 #### 3. Mental health score by wellness habits (Heatmap)